VANCOUVER – A mid-century Vancouver landmark is pushing for zero carbon and a brand-new look inside and out.

 “As you use the energy stored and use the ground as a thermal battery, that’s essentially carbon-free,” Ghomeshi said.

-Hot water tanks are located directly below the showers, he said, “so as it goes down the drain, it recharges.”
+Drain water heat recovery pipes are located directly below the showers, he said, “so as it goes down the drain, it recharges to preheat cold water feeding showers and the heat pump hot water tanks.”

-The same philosophy applied to ventilation of the IT and communications room, he said, since the mechanical room is located adjacent to the area and cold air is ducted into the communications room as water is heated.
+The same philosophy of synergistic colocation of mechanical and process spaces applied to ventilation of the IT and communications room, he said, since the mechanical room is located adjacent to the area and cold air from the heat pump hot water tanks is ducted into the communications room to provide cooling to these spaces as water is heated.

 The project is scheduled for completion in late 2020 is targeting LEED v4 Gold certification, CaGBC Zero Carbon Building certification, Passive House certification and Site Net Zero Energy through the Federation of Canadian Municipalities.